Hongqi CA770

 The Hongqi CA770 is a limousine produced by FAW Hongqi as the successor to the Hongqi CA72.
 The CA770 remained in production from 1966 until 1981 albeit in limited numbers.
 Built on a platform based on the Chrysler Imperial, around 1,600 of these V8-engined Hongqis were built in total, and over the years various versions were released including a 1965 long-wheelbase model with three rows of seats and a 1969 armored version (CA772).
 A pickup truck version was also produced, with three built.
 A funeral hearse version was planned, but never produced.
-The 770 series was powered by a 215 HP Chrysler 5.6 L V8 engine, although bodywork was penned by First Auto Works.
+The 770 series was powered by a locally made 5.7-liter V8 engine, while the bodywork was penned in house by First Auto Works.

 Several modernized modifications of these cars continued to be built in limited numbers until the mid-1990s.

-The whole range was replaced by the Hongqi Mingshi and its derivatives, which were based on a Chinese built version of the Audi 100.
+In 1989, Hongqi would produce its first entirely new limousine model.
+It was named the "CA7225LH" and was based on the Chinese version of the Audi 100 C3 sedan.